 About Robert M Gurney

 Robert Gurney has expertise in building on both historic and vacant sites.
 His firm has won over 200 local, state, and national awards, including two National AIA Honor awards, six National AIA Housing Awards, six American Architecture awards, and three national AIA Small Project awards.
 The studio has been featured in several prominent publications; it is also the subject of the monograph Modern Order: Houses by Robert Gurney.
 Gurney has also been active in architecture organizations and schools.
-He served as a member of the AIA Northern Virginia Chapter Board of Directors, Design Committee, and Schools Connection Committee; and the Virginia Society State Design Committee.
+He served as a member of the AIA Northern Virginia Chapter Board of Directors, Design Committee, and Schools Connection Committee, as well as the Virginia Society State Design Committee.
 In 2002, Gurney was elevated to the College Fellows of the AIA.
-His leadership and skill has led the firm into becoming one of the area’s most recognizable firms, best noted for its excellent command in modern architecture.
+His leadership and skill have led the firm into becoming one of the area’s most recognizable firms, noted for its excellent command in modern architecture.

 Gurney’s design for the House on Solitude Creek is especially notable.
 The house, built in 1989, was a Dutch Colonial style home.
 Because of regulations and zoning codes, it could not be demolished, but the structure had to be updated to reflect new codes.
 Gurney removed the structure to the foundation and then raised it to a new height, which allowed the renovated home to take advantage of the beautiful views.
 Gurney also provided plentiful light-filled spaces to accommodate the owner’s modern art collection.
 Another featured project is his work on the Watergate apartment, a home in one of the most desired complexes in Washington, DC.
 The apartment had never been renovated since its building in the 1960s, so Gurney gutted the interiors.
 The design was minimal and crisp and allowed for grand views of the Potomac and the Key Bridge.